 - Listening and being supportive of the needs of others.

-We use integrity to get our work done by:
+Integrity: We are transparent and inclusive in all our actions.
+We use integrity to get our work done.
+We do this by:

 - Maintaining consistency between stated values and actions.